Oslo Airport, Fornebu

 The airport opened as a combined sea and land airport, serving both domestic and international destinations.
 It replaced the land airport at Kjeller and the sea airport at Gressholmen.
 In 1940, it was taken over by the German Luftwaffe, but civilian air services began again in 1946 and it was then taken over by the Norwegian Civil Airport Administration.
-The airport at first had three runways, each at 800 m, but these were gradually expanded, first the north–south runway and finally the east–west one to the current length in 1962.
+The airport at first had three runways, each at 800 m, but these were gradually expanded, first the north–south runway and finally the east–west one in 1962.
+The runways retained that length until the time of the airport's closure in 1998.
 The same year the terminal moved south to the final location.
 A large-scale expansion to the terminal was made during the 1980s.

 Facilities

 At the time of closing, the airport consisted of a single terminal with three satellites: two domestic and one international.
 The service building had three stories, one for arrival, one for departure and one for administration.
 Airplane capacity at the airport was 20 craft; five planes parked at the international terminal could be served with jetbridges, while passengers had to walk outdoors to get to domestic planes.
 The airport terminals were 36000 m2, of which 16000 m2 were for the public.
 In the main hall of the terminal were two murals made by Kai Fjell, both which have been preserved.
 The largest was the 310 m2 Arrival and Departure which was completed in 1968 and covered three stories.

 At the north part of the airport, located where the former main terminal was until 1964, were the offices of the Air Force and Fred.
 Olsen Airtransport, the main hangar for Braathens SAFE, as well as mechanical facilities for SAS and Fred.
 Olsen.
 The fire station and snowplowing facilities were also located there, along with the main radar center.
 All the terminal buildings built until the early 1960s were still intact until the closing of the airport.

 In 1989, about 5,500 people worked at Fornebu.
 Of these, 3,600 worked for the airlines, including ground services.
 The airport administration had 350 employees, including administration, air control, fire fighters, meteorology and maintenance.
 The remaining 500 people worked for other public offices, including the police and customs, as well as service employees working for private companies involved with passenger services.